 It goes a little something like this:

-At the Awareness level we use primary tools like content marketing, social media, paid advertising and maybe even public relations if you’re a big enough company.
-All these drive awareness to the brand / company.
+At the Awareness level, we use primary tools like content marketing, social media marketing, paid ads, and maybe even public relations if you’re a big enough company.

-For interests will use tools like e-books, blogs, free tools, case studies, re-targeting to get customers interested in the company.
+For interest, we use tools like e-books, blogs, free tools, case studies, and re-targeting to get customers interested in the company.

-Decision is where we can use sales pages, give away free consultations or trials, or do promotions to help convince customers to make that buying decision.
+Decision is where we can use sales pages, give away free consultations & trials, or do promotions to help convince customers to make that buying decision.

-Action, this is where we need a payment system, or a shopping cart to allow the custom to complete the transaction.
+Action, this is where we need a payment system, or a shopping cart to allow the customer to complete the transaction.